The following is an exercise offered in all Transformative Solidarity workshops and programs.

 To sit in the hard and uncomfortable parts of ourselves and those around us requires finding Grace.

 Grace is the space we come to when sitting with the honesty between right and wrong becomes uncomfortable or unpleasant.
-Grace embraces the complexities of the human experience.
-It is about supporting our process of understanding as we challenge ourselves and the systems around us.
+It embraces the complexities of the human experience.
+Grace is about supporting our process of understanding as we challenge ourselves and the systems around us.

 Back to our hypothetical example about me and my friend.
 Finding grace for myself might look like holding space for my growing awareness, loving myself for the ways in which I try to protect myself, patience as I learn, belief in myself that I can grow and become in the ways that I desire.